aws-solutions-library-samples/guidance-for-ecs-canary-deployments-for-backend-workloads-on-aws/README.md

 ### Start a deployment

-Make a source code change in your local flder and commit changes to AWS CodeCommit repo.
+Make a source code change in your local folder and commit changes to AWS CodeCommit repo.
 It will kick off the deployment and wait for Manual approval step.

 Simulate the load by running the command script below, it will post 100 messages to the Amazon SQS Queue.